dufferprog/verbexx/README.md

   * No file I/O (except very limited I/O to/from stdout/stdin)
   * No fancy general-purpose container structures, iterators, move semantics, etc.
   * No advanced string functions, string interpolation, formatted output, etc.
-  * No internationalization and locales, etc.
+  * No internationalization and locales, No proper Unicode support (combining characters) etc.
   * No communications or web support -- HTML, sockets, etc.
   * No foreign function APIs
   * No elaborate type system or type inference, enumerations, etc.